Qiskit/qiskit-metapackage/docs/index.rst

 - :ref:`Qiskit Aqua <Aqua>`: Building algorithms and applications

 .. note::
   This is the Qiskit API documentation.
-For in-depth usage examples please see the `Qiskit tutorials <https://quantum-computing.ibm.com/jupyter/tutorial/1_start_here.ipynb>`__ (This link requires you to have an IQX account).
+For detailed workflow examples, please sign in to the IBM Q Experience to `explore Qiskit tutorials <https://quantum-computing.ibm.com/jupyter/tutorial/1_start_here.ipynb>`__.

 .. toctree::
   :maxdepth: 2